How To Raise An Emotionally Intelligent Child

 Helping Your Child Express Feelings And Control Them

-What I have learnt over time though, is to not dismiss him in times when he is curious about life and death.
-To not dismiss his feelings when he is frustrated or angry.
+What I have learnt over time, is to not dismiss my child’s feelings when he is frustrated or angry.
 To talk to him, explain things to him and help him understand.
 My hubby and I have always spoken to our children as though they are adults, not children.
-We teach them things despite knowing it is complicated, beyond their years and in turn we have discovered that our children have a more developed language and understanding.
+We teach them things despite knowing it is complicated, beyond their years and in turn, we have discovered that our children have a more developed language and understanding.

 Then we came upon “the garden of angels.”
 This garden was dedicated to children and babies who had grown their wings.
 I didn’t want to continue but the kids did.
 They asked just as many questions, about their toys, their lives, their names.
 Some of the plaques had photographs on them, the kids were genuinely interested and not at all upset.
 In fact, I was the one with tears in my eyes.
 The fact is, the children were perfectly at ease with the acceptance of death, comprehending how lucky they were to not be like these children and understanding the gravity of the loss these families had experienced.

 My point is, don’t shield children from things you think are beyond their years – to a degree of course.
 We don’t allow our children to see all the horrors of the world but when they see a natural disaster on the news and they ask about it, we explain it.
 We watch nature documentaries on tornadoes and the deep sea to expand their minds.
 Explain life after death, trust me they can take it.
 It not only feeds their natural curiosity, it expands their mind, but creates emotionally intelligent children.